Best Miele Vacuums – Choose Your Style

 Miele Canister Vacuums

-Canisters are Miele’s specialty, and you will notice there are significantly more models to choose from than the other categories.
-They have industry leading filtration and cleaning performance.
-Miele vacuums are tested to last 20 years, so it’s important to pick a vacuum that has the features you need, or at least gives you the option of buying additional attachments later on.
+Canister vacuums are Miele’s specialty, and you will notice there are significantly more models to choose from than the other categories.
+These are some of the best Miele vacuums available, and they have industry leading filtration and cleaning performance.
+Miele vacuums are tested to last 20 years, so it’s important to pick a vacuum cleaner that has the features you need for your cleaning arsenal, or at least gives you the option of buying additional attachments later on.

 If you’re considering a canister vacuum, the most important thing to pay attention to is the cleaner head.
-While canisters are generally more versatile than uprights, Miele has models that come standard with cleaner heads for vacuuming different flooring types.
+While canister vacuum cleaners are generally more versatile than upright vacuum cleaners, Miele has models that come standard with cleaner heads for various cleaning needs and for vacuuming different flooring types.
 Some are more versatile than others.

-With Miele’s canisters, the cleaner head is swappable to various different types of brushes and attachments meant for cleaning different surfaces.
+With Miele’s canister vacuum cleaners, the cleaner head is swappable to various different types of floor tools and attachments meant for cleaning different surfaces.
 One caveat is that the electrobrush is only compatible with models that have an electrical connection built into the hose and handle.
 We’ve outlined the models that come with the the electrobrush below.
-If you know you’ll be vacuuming carpet, getting the electrobrush is worth the extra cost.
+If you know you’ll be vacuuming carpet, getting the electrobrush is worth the extra cost and is one of Miele’s most effective floor tools.

-Each of the Miele C1, C2, and C3 Series are capable of cleaning bare (i.e. hardwood) flooring, but some models will require you to purchase a different cleaner head for vacuuming carpet.
+Each of the Miele C1, C2, and C3 Series are capable of cleaning bare (i.e. hardwood) flooring, but some models will require you to purchase a different cleaner head for vacuuming carpet or area rugs.
 You can avoid buying extra attachments if you follow this guide and make sure you get the right standard features you need.

 Most Common Canister Attachments: